 "I envisioned an organization that would allow us to talk about the loss of a young mother in our community and ways to offer help to the family that would not be intrusive."

 — Cara Belvin, empowerHER Founder

 Cara Belvin is passionate about volunteerism.
-She spent countless hours as a breast cancer advocate, and it was in this role that she saw a need in the community.
+She spent countless hours as a breast cancer advocate, and it was in this role that she saw a need in her community for a program like empowerHER.
 Her own mother passed away at the young age of 37 after a two-year battle with breast cancer when Cara was just 9 years old.
 Cara’s extended family and friends assisted in filling the void left behind by this profound loss. empowerHER was formed out the gratitude she felt for all the layers of support her family received growing up – And, now as a mother, she felt it would be as much for these mothers as it would be for these young girls.